legacyO7/Aurora/README.md

 Aurora comes with an AppImage release which can be opened on any common linux distros.
 Find the latest release from [here](https://github.com/legacyO7/Aurora/releases).

-Aurora stable versions are also available in Fedora copr buildsystem for x86_64 devices
+Aurora stable versions are also available in Fedora copr buildsystem
 ```
 sudo dnf copr enable legacy07/aurora
 sudo dnf install aurora